Mendham Mill

 The mill ceased production in 1938 and was eventually turned into a showpiece residence and by 2000 the building had been Grade ll listed.

-A new iron waterwheel was installed in 1861 having been cast at Harleston Foundry, the original one having at one time driven 9 pairs of stones.
+A new iron waterwheel was installed in 1861 having been cast at Harleston Foundry and replaced the 1820 one that at one time had driven 9 pairs of stones.

 At one point a 25hp compound Holmes & Sons steam engine was used.